Bexarotene is a type of cancer drug called a retinoid. It is also known as Targretin.

 Increased risk of getting an infection is due to a drop in white blood cells.
 Symptoms include a change in temperature, aching muscles, headaches, feeling cold and shivery and generally unwell.
 You might have other symptoms depending on where the infection is.

 Infections can sometimes be life threatening.
 You should contact your advice line urgently if you think you have an infection.

 The level of your thyroid hormones may drop (hypothyroidism).
 You may feel tired or cold, gain weight, feel sad or depressed, or your voice may deepen.
 You will have regular blood tests to check your thyroid hormone levels.

 Changes to the level of fats in the blood

 This drug raises the amount of cholesterol and triglycerides in your blood.
 You will have regular blood tests to check this.

-This can include itching, redness, irritation and peeling.
+This can include itching, rash, redness, irritation and peeling.
 Contact your health advice line or tell your healthcare team.